neerajpatel1234/Larry-Croft-Adventures/README.md

 The project aimed to introduce us to modular design programming, dividing the game into 5 sections App, domain, Persistancy, Recoder, Renderer, and Testing.
 I was responsible for implementing the recorder function, allowing for the ability to record a game to a JSON file and then replay the game from a JSON file.

-Furthermore, this collaborative coding adventure not only challenged my technical skills but also aided in my ability to effectively work in a team environment.
+Furthermore, this collaborative coding adventure not only challenged my technical skills but also aided in furthering my ability to effectively work in a team environment.
 Working with others in the optimisation process, I gained a valuable understanding of different approaches and techniques, through  continuous incremental improvements.
 As a result, we were able to construct a robust game that not only ensured the safety of modular connections.
 This experience emphasised the importance of communication in achieving collective goals.

 ## Screenshots of the Application